samtron1412/docs/it-term.md

 that consists of data and/or computer instructions, in contract to the physical hardware from which the system is built.

+## Binary number

+In mathematics and digital electronics, a binary number is a number expressed in the binary numeral system or base-2 numeral system which represents numeric values using two different symbols: typically 0 and 1.
+- Because of its straightforward implementation in digital electronic circuitry using logic gates, the binary system is used internally by almost all modern computers and computer-based devices.
+- Each digit is referred to as a bit.
+- The modern binary number system was devised by Gottfried Leibniz in 1679.
+- Systems related to binary numbers have appeared earlier in multiple cultures including ancient Egypt, China, and India.
+Leibniz was specifically inspired by the Chinese I Ching.
+- In 1854, British mathematician George Boole published a landmark paper detailing an algebraic system of logic that would become known as Boolean algebra.
+- In 1937, Claude Shannon produced his master's thesis at MIT that implemented Boolean algebra and binary arithmetic using electronic relays and switches for the first time in history.

 ## RTFM

 - Read The Fucking Manual